cortexproject/cortex/docs/operations/blocks-storage.md

 The `inmemory` index cache is **enabled by default** and its max size can be configured through the flag `-experimental.tsdb.bucket-store.index-cache.inmemory.max-size-bytes` (or config file).
 The trade-off of using the in-memory index cache is:

 - Pros: zero latency
-- Cons: increased querier memory usage, not shared across multiple querier replicas
+- Cons: increased store-gateway memory usage, not shared across multiple store-gateway replicas (when sharding is disabled or replication factor > 1)

 ### Memcached index cache